When you choose custom boxes for your products, you will probably know what you want them to look like including the size, design, and more.

 It is popular for smaller print runs like brochures and business cards.
 It offers a good quality finish but has a lower spectrum of colors compared to offset printing.

 Digital printing is a great type of advertising or branding you can do.
 So, if you want to use this one, you can follow these steps to use this amazing technology.
-One thing is for sure you should be looking to get these services from a company that deals in this type of printing.
+One thing is for sure: you should be looking to get these services from a company that deals in this type of printing.
 The process they follow looks like this:

-This printing process is simpler than other types and follows a 2D technique that helps you add tiny drops of ink to the paper.
+This printing process is simpler than other types and follows a 2D technique that helps add tiny drops of ink to the paper.

 These printing options are both suitable for different types of printing tasks.
 So which is right for you?
 Here are several factors to consider.